Social work services

 - short term counselling and support for difficult personal or family issues

-- information about, or referrals to, government and community support services
+- information about government and community support services and referrals to them

-- discussing difficulties you are having in meeting departmental obligations or your requirements
+- support for difficulties you are having in meeting our obligations or your requirements

 Who we help

-Social workers give priority to people with highly complex needs who don’t have support from family or other services in the community:
+Social workers prioritise people with highly complex needs who don’t have support from family or other services in the community including if you are:

-- those experiencing distress as a result of family and domestic violence, homelessness or hardship
+- experiencing family or domestic violence, homelessness or hardship

 If you are experiencing depression, anxiety or have been diagnosed with a mental illness or disorder, you may find it helpful to talk to somebody about your situation.
 Read more about mental health support services available in your state or territory.